 One of these Carboniferous valleys, known in geological terms as the Cork Syncline, extends westwards from the coast just south of Youghal, to include Cork city and harbour and the lower Lee Valley.
 A parallel ridge, known as the Watergrasshill Anticline, lies immediately north of the valley, and is comprised mainly of the Ballytrasna Formation, a sub-type of Devonian Old Red Sandstone consisting mainly of purple mudstone with some sandstone.
 To the north of the Watergrasshill Anticline lies the Bride River valley, referred in geological terminology as the Tallow Syncline.
 Immediately north of this is another low ridge, which has no specific name but is an eastwards extension of the Nagles Mountains which rise to a maximum height of 428m OD some 10km to the west.
 Proceeding northwards ground level falls again into the Blackwater Valley, which is geologically divided into the Lismore Syncline, to the east of Fermoy, and the Fermoy Syncline to the west.
 North of the Blackwater ground level rises again to the Knockmealdown Anticline, (Sleeman & McDonnell, 1995).
-Specifically, the bedrock at this site at Fermoy 1 is Upper Devonian gyleen formation which is sandstone with mudstone and siltstone.
+Specifically, the bedrock at this site at Skahanagh North is an Upper Devonian Ballytrasna formation that is a purple mudstone with some limestone.